How to sell the move away from annual planning

 If you are not prepared to learn the skills to cover the common deficiencies in a selling change process I would argue that you are resigning yourself to providing the same services level for years to come.
 Selling change requires a special set of skills and we all can and should get better at it.
 There are 8 steps you need to take.

-1. Get the two books that have opened the way for us to rethink change and to apply techniques that will get change over the line.
+1. Read two books that have opened the way for us to rethink change and to apply their techniques .

 Zaffron and Logan’s “The three laws of performance”